arduino/help-center-content/content/Hardware Support/Generic/Use-the-Firmware-Updater-in-Arduino-IDE.md

 | Arduino Nano RP2040   | NINA     |

 [^deprecated]: MKR 1000 WiFi and MKR Vidor 4000 are not supported in Arduino IDE 2.2.0 / Arduino Firmware Uploader 2.4 or later.
 To update these boards, use Arduino IDE [2.2.1](https://github.com/arduino/arduino-ide/releases/tag/2.1.1) or Arduino Firmware Uploader [2.3.0](https://github.com/arduino/arduino-fwuploader/releases/tag/2.3.0).
 For more information, see the [Arduino Firmware Uploader user documentation](https://arduino.github.io/arduino-fwuploader/latest/deprecated/).

-Note that **Arduino IDE 1.x** is no longer being maintained and uses an older version of the Arduino Firmware Uploader.
-Because of this, it does not support UNO R4 WiFi or Portetnta C33.

 ### Updating the firmware